Skip to main content

 Adding New Post-Call Variables

-If you need to add a new post-call variable after creating the automation, follow this process to update your automation with the new variable data.
+If you add a new post-call variable after creating the automation:

-1. Define the new variable in your assistant:
+1. Define the new variable in your assistant’s “Post-call Actions” tab and save

 We only want to add leads to Google Sheets when the call objective was achieved.